Monopole Operators and Bulk-Boundary Relation in Holomorphic Topological Theories: Classical BV-formalism in finite dimension

 \section{Classical BV-formalism in finite dimension}

-In this section we explain aspects of BV formalism in finite dimension following \cite{CG2016} and introduce various derived scheme appearing as the target in the AKSZ formulation of our theories.
+In this section, we explain aspects of BV formalism in finite dimension following \cite{CG2016} and introduce various derived schemes appearing as the target in the AKSZ formulation of our theories.

 In the Lagrangian approach to physics, we start with a space of fields $V$ (a finite dimensional space in our discussion) and an action functional $S: V \to \R$.
-Classical physics concern the solution of equation of motion for this system.
+Classical physics concerns the solutions of equations of motion for this system.
 Namely, we are interested in the critical locus of $S$.

 The critical locus can also be considered as the intersection of the $\text{graph}(dS) \subset T^*V$ with the zero-section of the cotangent bundle of $V$.
 In other words, $\text{Crit}(S) = \text{graph}(dS) \times_{T^*V} V$.
 Functions on $\text{Crit}(S)$ can be written as